Giray dynasty: Alliances

 The Crimean Khanate made alliances with the Polish–Lithuanian Commonwealth and with the Zaporizhian Sich.
 The assistance of İslâm III Giray during the Khmelnytsky Uprising in 1648 contributed greatly to the initial momentum of military successes for the Cossacks.
 The relationship with the Polish–Lithuanian Commonwealth was also strong - the dynasty of Girays would seek sanctuary in Lithuania in the 15th century before establishing themselves on the Crimean peninsula.

 Downfall

 After the khanate's annexation by Imperial Russia in 1783, the last khan Şahin Giray remained nominally in power until 1787, when he took refuge in the Ottoman Empire, and was executed in Rhodes.

 Other dynasts were permitted by the Russian authorities to reside in their Bakhchisaray palace.
 Selim III's young son, Qattı Giray, was converted by missionaries to Protestantism and married a Scottish heiress, Anne Neilson.

 After downfall

 After the execution of Şahin Giray by Abdul Hamid I, his family lived in Burgazada, Istanbul.

-The today's head of the House of Girays is Prince Dzhezzar Pamir Giray, who is now living in London.
+Genetics

+According to genetic studies, the Giray dynasty is most likely associated with the R1a-Z93 haplogroup, which is prevalent among the Turkic peoples of Eurasia.
+However, further research is necessary to refine and confirm the genetic data pertaining to the Girays.
+The Girays are descendants of Jochi, the eldest son of Genghis Khan.
+Nevertheless, the absence of reliable genetic data on the descendants of Chagatai, Tolui, or Ögedei leaves unresolved the question of whether Jochi was indeed the biological son of Genghis Khan.
+The hypothesized haplogroup of Genghis Khan spans a range of possibilities, including C3c-M48 and R1b-M343, based on current genetic analyses.
+However, conclusive determination remains uncertain due to the limitations of available data and the need for further research.